 Iwaki Sanpo Kan (岩木さんぽ館)

 Close to the Dake onsen town, there is this small hut.
-It is basically a visitor center that introduces tourist attractions in Hirosaki and Tsugaru regions.
+It is basically a visitor centre that introduces tourist attractions in the Hirosaki and Tsugaru regions.
 You will also find information on Iwaki’s nature, history, and culture.

 But most of the information is in Japanese, so if you don’t know the language, you might instead enjoy the stunning scenic photos and Mt.
 Iwaki’s Topographic model inside the hut.